 However, if I feel fit and energized, and I look in the mirror and see fatigue, then that tells me it’s time to turn up the dial on my grooming regimen.

-The good new is, that a good grooming regimen can make all the difference.
+The good news is, that a good grooming regimen can make all the difference.

-Careful exfoliating, masking, and – especially for men – learning how to shave properly, can takes years off your face.
+Careful exfoliating, masking, and – including for men – learning how to shave properly, can take years off your face.

-Washing your face (or using an astringent) before sleep each night also makes a big difference, as does using the correct moisturizers.
+Washing your face (or using an astringent or toner) before sleep each night also makes a positive difference on skin texture:

 Is Your Appearance Younger or Older than How You Feel on the Inside?